 Students are not required to have a meal plan as there is a full kitchen in the house.
 Students cook for themselves and are expected to buy their own food.
-The house is stocked with plates, appliances like a blender, rice cooker, toaster, etc, as well as plates, pots and pans, silverware.
+The house is stocked with plates, appliances like a blender, rice cooker, toaster, etc, as well as plates, pots and pans, and silverware.
 The ILLC also provides basic supplies, like oil, butter, herbs and spices.
-Each Sunday night is Family Dinner where all of the students along with Ross and Clair come together, prepare a meal and eat together as a family.
+Each Sunday night is Family Dinner where all of the students along with house parents come together, prepare a meal and eat together as a family.
 This is a great time for the students to catch up on what has been happening over the past week and talk about any issues (if any) that are going on.

 The houses also have a flat-screen TV, DVD player, gaming devices and movies and games for the students to use.
 The students are welcome to invite friends over, however only same-gender students are allowed on the floor where the bedrooms are or in the bedrooms.

 This is the main house.
 The females rooms are upstairs along with a bathroom and the main floor has kitchen, dining room, and living room.